NikitaP2001/hep-score-energy/README.md

 INTEGER ; default set by container
 Set the number of events to process
 ##### threads
-INTEGER ; default set by container - saturates host Set the number of threads that the benchmark container will execute
+INTEGER ; default set by container - saturates host
+Set the number of threads that the benchmark container will execute
 ##### copies
 INTEGER; default set by container - saturates host
 ##### debug
 BOOL ; default = false
 Enable debugging output for the benchmark container
 #### name (required)
 STRING
-The name of the benchmark suite/configuration
+The name of the overall benchmark/configuration
 #### method (required)
 STRING
 The method for combining the sub-benchmark scores into a single score.